ATayls/Python-Course-Pandas-Extension/lessons/Intro_to_Pandas.md

 ## Putting It Together: Combine → Tidy → Summarise → Export

-This mini-workflow reads all `inflammation-*.csv` files, adds clear labels, reshapes to a tidy table, summarises, and writes results to disk.
+This mini-workflow reads all `inflammation-*.csv` files in the current directory, adds clear labels, reshapes to a tidy table, summarises, and writes results to disk.
+It’s version-robust (no reliance on newer `reset_index(names=...)`).

 ```python
 from pathlib import Path